 Darling rustic primitive kitchen

 I had to share my little art love for this perhaps French two-story cottage or town house with attic space for third level.
-The attention to detail is reflected in the attic level in the roof, TV antenna, balconies, bicycle and chair on top balcony, French doors, cafe curtain, chimneys, gutters, drain pipe, front steps and more.
+It’s the attention to detail that gets me reflected in the attic level in the roof, TV antenna, balconies, bicycle and chair on top balcony, French doors, cafe curtain, chimneys, gutters, drain pipe, front steps and more.
 Cladded in a render crackled to look weathered and aged.